 The Butterfly Pavilion has five display spaces, including four indoor exhibit rooms, nature pathways, and outdoor gardens.

-Live animals, exhibit staff narration, and interactive technology all appear in each exhibit, which engagingly explores science and conservation subjects.
+Live animals, exhibit staff narration, and interactive technology appear in each exhibit, engagingly exploring science and conservation subjects.

 You’ll find a wide selection of butterflies and other fascinating species in this area.